micro/micro/README.md

 - **store:** State is a fundamental requirement of any system.
 We provide a key-value store to provide simple storage of state which can be shared between services or offload long term to keep microservices stateless and horizontally scalable.

+### Clients

+Clients are entrypoints into the system.
+They enable access to your services through well known entrypoints.

+- **api:** An api gateway which acts as a single entry point for the frontend with dynamic request routing using service discovery.

+- **bot:** A slack bot which enables you to query and interact with Micro directly from within slack.
+It's great for ChatOps.

+- **cli:** Access services via the terminal.
+Every good developer tool needs a CLI as a defacto standard for operating a system.

+- **proxy:** An identity away proxy which allows you to access remote environments without painful configuration or vpn.

+- **web:** A dashboard to explore services, describe their endpoints, the request and response formats and query them directly.

 ### Framework